How donor data research can improve donor retention

 Matching gift software

-Matching gift software (such as Double the Donation) is a specific type of fundraising technology that typically integrates with an organization’s online donation form, CRM, and more.
-And it’s one of the simplest and most impactful ways to collect information about donors’ employment—including current company and matching gift program eligibility.
+Matching gift software (such as Double the Donation) is a specific type of fundraising technology that typically integrates with an organization’s online donation form, CRM, and more. it’s one of the simplest and most impactful ways to collect information about donors’ employment—including current company and matching gift program eligibility.

-For individuals who choose not to interact with the matching gift tools during the online giving experience, matching gift software may identify additional match-eligible supporters through corporate email domain screening, automated email follow-ups, and more.
+Even if donors overlook the matching gift tools during the online giving experience, matching gift software may identify additional match-eligible supporters through corporate email domain screening, automated email follow-ups, and more.

 Data append services